Chad Smith: Charity work

 On October 6, 2018, Smith and Will Ferrell hosted Will Ferrell's Best Night of Your Life, a one night charity event in Los Angeles at the Greek Theater.
 The event, produced by Funny or Die, will benefit Cancer for College and feature many big-name celebrities.
-Smith also will assemble an MVP musical line up dubbed Chad Smith's Super Mega Funktastic Jam Rock All Stars which will feature his Chili Peppers bandmate Josh Klinghoffer, Mike McCready of Pearl Jam, Duff McKagan of Guns N’ Roses, Stefan Lessard of Dave Matthews Band, Brad Paisley and Chris Martin of Coldplay.
+Smith also will assemble an MVP musical line up dubbed Chad Smith's Super Mega Funktastic Jam Rock All Stars which will feature his Chili Peppers bandmate Josh Klinghoffer, Mike McCready of Pearl Jam, Duff McKagan of Guns N' Roses, Stefan Lessard of Dave Matthews Band, Brad Paisley and Chris Martin of Coldplay.

 On January 13, 2019, Smith along with the Chili Peppers performed at a benefit for victims of the recent deadly Woolsey Fire.
 "It was cool.
 It was fun.
 It was a good vibe, and we really appreciate all the people that came down and paid a lot of money — it wasn't a cheap ticket.
-But all the proceeds are going to the people that suffered from the fires and the families and everything that is involved in that.
+But all the proceeds are going to the people that suffered from the fires and the families and everything that is involved in that."
 Smith said that the fires even put the band's recording of their twelfth album on hold saying "the house we were working in, there was no damage, it didn't burn down, but we couldn't get back in there.
 So that halted our [progress].
 Myself and Anthony both live in Point Dume.
 Seventy houses in our neighborhood burned down.
 Ours was spared, luckily."

+Chad Smith Foundation

+On August 19, 2025, Smith announced that he was starting the "Chad Smith Foundation" music school which will provide scholarships, music equipment and music education to kids.
+“I believe every kid, no matter where they come from, deserves the chance to explore their musical potential and find their voice.
+The Chad Smith Foundation is about opening doors, removing barriers, and helping young talent flourish” Smith said in a statement.

+On October 11, 2025, Smith will perform along with The Pride of Minnesota, the University of Minnesota marching band, at halftime during the Minnesota Golden Gophers homecoming football game.
+The performance is part of a partnership between the Chad Smith Foundation, and the University of Minnesota.
+Smith will also appear at a luncheon that will benefit the Curtis & Joan Smith Scholarship, which honors his parents, who are alumni of the school, and will provide support for aspiring young musicians at the University's School of Music.

+On November 2, 2025, Smith joined the University of Michigan Marching Band on stage during Band-o-Rama to perform “Can’t Stop.”
+The appearance helped announce a partnership between the Chad Smith Foundation and the University of Michigan School of Music, Theatre & Dance.
+The Foundation planned to endow a Curtis & Joan Smith Scholarship at Michigan to provide need-based support for an incoming music student beginning in 2026.